FredMitch/weather/README.md

 I have a personal weather station which sends data to wunderground.com, but I wanted to be able to analyse this data myself.
 As there is no way to get this data directly, I wrote this app to retrieve the data from wunderground.com.

-The script file weather.js uses HTTPS get uses the wunderground.com API to retrive he latest weather data and write this to an SQLite database.

-In addition, the script file weather2.js shows how this can be done using the wunderground package for node rather than HTTP get.
+The script file "weather.js" uses HTTPS get and the wunderground.com API to retrive he latest weather data and write this to an SQLite database.
+In addition, the script file "weather2.js" shows how this can be done using the wunderground package for node rather than HTTP get.

-I created the database using the command "sqlite3 weather.db" and then ran the sql file to create the tables using the command ".read Create_DB.sql" from within SQLite.
+I have another project on GitHub called "Get-Temp" which shows how the same API call to wunderground.com can be called from an IBMi (aka iSeries or AS400).

-This app was developed and will run on Windows but I now run this on my RaspberryPi and have it scheduled to run every 15 minutes however, I had to make some small changes and additions to get this to run:
+This app was developed on Windows 10 and will run on any platform that supports node and sqlite.
+I now run this on my RaspberryPi and have it scheduled to run every 15 minutes however, these are the steps I went through to get it to run on the RaspberryPi:

 * Installed latest version of node and sqlite.
-* Created folder "projects/weather" in my home directory.
+* Created directory "projects/weather" in my home directory.
+* Changed to the project directory "cd /home/pi/projects/weather".
-* Added files "weather.js" and "Create_DB.sql"
+* Added files "weather.js" and "Create_DB.sql" using SSH/SFTP.
 * Created database "weather.db" and created the tables.
+    * "sqlite3 weather.db"
+    * ".read Create_DB.sql"
 * Changed "weather.js" to specify the full path to "weather.db".
+    * "/home/pi/projects/weather/weather.db"
 * Created the script file "weather.sh" to run the app with the full paths for node and the app:
     * "/usr/local/bin/node /home/pi/projects/weather/weather.js"
 * Set permissions on "weather.js" and "weather.sh" to 744 to allow execution: